 - US Berkeley 200-2003, 2nd place at NCAA Championships in 2002

 - Miramonte High School (2000)

-As a water polo player Joe was fortunate to play for many great coaches including Bill Brown, Kirk Everist, Peter Asch and the legendary Pete Cutino.
-Joe played on the inaugural 18u Lamorinda Water Polo team that went on to win the east bay’s first Junior Olympic championship.
-However, Joe ended up missing the JO’s in order to undergo surgery on a broken left hand that had gone untreated for over a year.
-While playing with the injury, Joe had won an NCS championship, earned 1st team all-American honors, and been recruited by some of the top college programs in the country.
-Joe plans to go back and get his JO medal as a coach at Lamorinda.
+As a water polo player, Joe was fortunate to play for many great coaches including Bill Brown, Kirk Everist, Peter Asch and the legendary Pete Cutino.
+Joe played on the inaugural 18U Lamorinda Water Polo team that went on to win the east bay’s first Junior Olympic championship.
+However, Joe had to miss the JOs in order to undergo surgery on a broken left hand that had gone untreated for over a year.
+While playing with the injury, Joe had won an NCS championship, earned 1st team all-American honors, and was recruited by some of the top college programs in the country.
+Joe plans to go back and earn his JO medal as a coach at Lamorinda.

 As a coach, Joe has worked with an array of players from age 5 to 67.
 He has worked with skill levels ranging from beginners to former national team players.
-He has been a part of many organizations, deliberately exposing himself to and learning from a wide variety of successful coaches, players and programs.
-These organizations include the Olympic Development Program (PacZone 16u 2012-2014), 680 (16u assistant 4th place at JO’s), and Miramonte.
-In addition to his new role at Lamorinda, Joe will continue coaching at Las Lomas High School (3 straight NCS semi-final appearances) and the Oakland Masters (USAWP 2015 Masters Club of the Year).
-He also currently represents up and coming local artist Molly Kars and is helping his family build a new business: Born Investment Management.
+Joe has been a part of many organizations, deliberately exposing himself to and learning from a wide variety of successful coaches, players and programs.
+These organizations include the Olympic Development Program (PacZone 16U 2012-2014), 680 (16U assistant 4th place at JOs), and Miramonte.
+In addition to his role at Lamorinda, Joe will continue coaching at Las Lomas High School (3 straight NCS semi-final appearances) and the Oakland Masters (USAWP 2015 Masters Club of the Year).
+Joe also represents up and coming local artist, Molly Kars, and is helping his family build a new business: Born Investment Management.